 What you eat is important to your weight loss and muscle gain goals.
 When you are just starting out it is a good idea to learn the difference between complete and incomplete proteins.
 Protein is one of the main building blocks of muscle but when you are lifting, you want to focus on complete proteins such as those found in eggs, red meat and cheese.
 Protein also helps in your weight loss efforts as you feel more sated which means less chance of overeating.

-If you want to gain muscle while losing weight, there are many ways to accomplish your goals.
+If you want to gain muscle while losing weight, there are many ways to accomplish your goals as identified here in a review of FLF.
 As you begin considering your options keep this in mind.
 Start your process by making a plan with small short-term goals as well as long-term goals, and then create a daily or weekly journal to measure your progress.
 Losing weight is not rocket science, but it may take you a few tries to find the best method for you.